cloudlinux/securechain-java/README.md

 1. Access our [repository of verified libraries](http://nexus-repo.corp.cloudlinux.com/#browse/browse:tuxcare_vetted) or [request access](https://tuxcare.com/securechain-for-java/) to the next levels of defense.

-2. Configure your system by the following [Quick Start Guide](#quick-start-guide).
+2. Easily set up mirroring by updating your `~/.m2/settings.xml` file.

 3. Start building secure Java applications!

-## Quick Start Guide

-Easily set up mirroring for trusted Java libraries by updating your `~/.m2/settings.xml` file.
 That's it!
 With just a quick edit to your `settings.xml`, you're all set to use the TuxCare Vetted Repository.

-For a comprehensive guide, including steps on Nexus Integration, refer to our [Integration Guide](details/integration_guide.md).
+For a comprehensive guide, including steps on Build Tools Integration, refer to our [Integration Guide](details/integration_guide.md).

 ## SBOM Overview